Victoria's Secret bringing in Hillary Super from Savage X Fenty as its new CEO

 Super will take over for Martin Waters, effective Sept.
 9. Waters became CEO of Victoria's Secret in 2021.
 He will serve as an advisor through the end of the month to help with the transition process, while Chief Financial and Administrative Officer Timothy Johnson will serve as interim CEO.

-Plans for a Victoria's Secret spinoff were announced in 2021 after a deal to sell the lingerie, sleepwear, beauty and clothing company to private equity firm Sycamore Partners fell through because of the coronavirus pandemic.
+Plans for a Victoria's Secret spinoff from its parent company L Brands were announced in 2021 after a deal to sell the lingerie, sleepwear, beauty and clothing company to private equity firm Sycamore Partners fell through because of the coronavirus pandemic.

 The chain has struggled with slowing sales and has worked on reinventing its fashions and redesigning stores.
 Super had served as the Savage X Fenty CEO since June 2023.
 The lingerie company, which was co-founded by megastar and business mogul Rihanna, appeals to younger consumers and Super's expertise running the company could help Victoria's Secret cater to that prized demographic better.